 In recent decades, sustained observations of Arctic environmental and socio-economic systems have revealed a pace, magnitude, and extent of change that is unprecedented by many measures.
 These changes include rapid depletion of the cryosphere (SWIPA ref), shifts in ecological communities (CAFF ref) that threaten biodiversity while precipitating food security and other resilience challenges across northern communities (ICC and Arctic Resilience Report ref), and operational demands from increased human activity (PAME ref) that outpace the capabilities of responsible agencies.
 These changes are not confined to the Arctic region.
 Melting Arctic land ice impacts sea level globally (IPCC ref), while regional alterations to the atmosphere and ocean influence the timing and severity of weather in midlatitudes (Overland ref) and global ocean circulation (IPCC ref).
 Sustained observations of the region along with model projections provide critical insights, yet Arctic observations are currently too limited and insufficiently coordinated to adequately inform adaptive responses.
 As the Arctic region is vast and spans many national boundaries, international cooperation and sharing of observational systems is critical.
 These challenges motivated the development of the Sustaining Arctic Observing Networks (SAON) process.

-The Sustaining Arctic Observing Networks (SAON) is a joint initiative of the Arctic Council and the International Arctic Science Committee that aims to strengthen multinational engagement in pan-Arctic observing.
+SAON is a joint initiative of the Arctic Council and the International Arctic Science Committee that aims to strengthen multinational engagement in pan-Arctic observing.
 SAON's vision is a connected, collaborative, and comprehensive long-term pan- Arctic Observing System (AOS) that serves societal needs.
 To achieve this vision, SAON facilitates and advocates for coordinated international pan-Arctic observations and mobilizes the support needed to sustain them.
 In recognition of the complex dimensions of Arctic systems, and the equally complex organizational patchwork of observing partners, the concept for the AOS is of an interrelated system of systems, a significant portion of which are independently initiated from “the bottom up” by the academic research community through revolving funds.

 The SAON process includes these guiding principles: